ALPHABET INC. (NASDAQ: GOOGL, - GuruFocus.com

 Did you lose money on investments in Alphabet?
 If so, please visit Alphabet Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, March 21, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Alphabet Inc. ("Alphabet" or the "Company") (NASDAQ: GOOGL, GOOG) between February 4, 2020 and January 23, 2023, inclusive (the "Class Period").
+NEW YORK, March 23, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Alphabet Inc. (“Alphabet” or the “Company”) ( GOOGL, GOOG) between February 4, 2020 and January 23, 2023, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1934.

 Alphabet is a multinational technology conglomerate holding company.
 It was created through a restructuring of Google Inc. in October 2015, at which point Alphabet became the parent company of Google and several former Google subsidiaries.
 Alphabet’s subsidiary Google is a dominant player in the field of digital advertising – to the extent that it controls the digital tools that every major website publisher uses to sell advertising space on their websites.